Prodeinotherium: Paleobiology

-Deinotheres were browsers, meaning they ate plants above ground level.
+Deinotheres were generally browsers, meaning they ate plants above ground level; the dental morphology of Prodeinotherium molars made them well suited for minimally abrasive browsing diets.
 Deinotheres possibly ate specific dicots.
-These could be found in closed woodland forests.
+These could be found in closed woodland and forest environments.
+Dental mesowear, a proxy for the long term diet of an individual animal, of Prodeinotherium individuals from the site of Artesilla during the onset of the Middle Miocene Climatic Optimum show mesowear scores consistent with browsing.
+Dental microwear, which measures diet in the last days and weeks of an animal's life, suggests a more mixed feeding signal for Prodeinotherium, which could indicate some seasonal variability in their diets.
 The way they chewed their food was probably similar to that of modern tapirs, with the front teeth being used to crush the food, while the second and third molars have a strong vertical shearing action, with little lateral movement.
 This chewing action differs from both that of gomphotheres (lateral grinding) and elephants (horizontal shearing).
-Deinothere molars show little wear, indicating a diet of soft, nongritty, forest vegetation, with the down-turned lower tusks being used for stripping bark or other vegetation.
+The downturned lower tusks were used for stripping bark or other vegetation.
 The supports for the tusks used in feeding is also based on the fact that juveniles have a different tusk morphology, which is consistent on them likely possessing a slightly different diet or feeding strategy.
 The trunks of deinotheres were likely similar to a tapirs, which could have been used for grasping plant matter and moving it to where the tongue could manipulate it.

 Prodeinotherium was a herbivorous organism.
 Based on the known distribution of fossils, Prodeinotherium could only survive along the coast in closed forests.
 Rodents and fish may have lived in the same environment or region as Prodeinotherium.
 In Europe, fossils of Gomphotherium have been found alongside those of Prodeinotherium, showing that the genera likely ate different plants.
 Dental wear analysis of P. bavaricum and G. angustidens from the Middle Miocene site of Gračanica in Bosnia and Herzegovina confirms that while both taxa were strict browsers, the latter's diet consisted of more abrasive plants.